Hunt's: History

 In 1988, Hunt's catsup changed its label to ketchup.
 In May 2010, Hunt's ketchup temporarily removed high fructose corn syrup from its ingredients.
 The new ingredients were "tomatoes, sugar, vinegar, salt and other seasonings".
 The product changed back to high fructose corn syrup in May 2012.

-As of May 2017, the sugar-based version has been available for some time in the US, labeled as 100% Natural Tomato Ketchup and in the specific sizes; 20 oz, 28 oz, 38.5 oz, and 62 oz.

 In December 2018, NFL quarterback Patrick Mahomes signed an endorsement deal with Hunt's.
 Mahomes is well-known for his love of ketchup, even putting it on unconventional items such as steak and macaroni and cheese.